TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 The BAR-D Roundup

-Beneath A Western Sky CD Cover
+Beneath a Western Sky

 My poetry CD, Beneath a Western Sky, was released in 2005.
 Some of my stories and poems are collected in my book, Somewhere in the West (Cowboy Miner Productions, 2001).
 I was a contributor to The Big Roundup (New West Library, 2001) anthology that received the AWA Buck Ramsey Best Poetry Book Award, and am included in The BAR-D Roundup, a compilation CD from the Center for Western and Cowboy Poetry, sponsors of CowboyPoetry.com.
 My poetry has been featured on the radio, in other publications and overseas.